brunokoga/Montevideo/advanced_dir/spells/naturalRhythm.md

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

 You enhance a creature's ability to harm an opponent based on the number of times it has already injured that opponent with a natural attack.
-Each time the creature successfully strikes an opponent with a natural attack, the subject gains a cumulative +1 bonus on damage rolls made against that opponent when making natural attacks (maximum +5 bonus.
+Each time the creature successfully strikes an opponent with a natural attack, the subject gains a cumulative +1 bonus on damage rolls made against that opponent when making natural attacks (maximum +5 bonus).
 If an attack misses, the bonus to damage for all attacks resets to +0.